Zambia

 Safe & accountable banks

 Zambias financial sector remains underdeveloped.
-According to an analysis by the Intrenational Monetary Fund, the central Bank of Zambia does not conduct regular stress testing of the financial institutions in the country.
+According to analysis by the International Monetary Fund, the central Bank of Zambia does not conduct any stress testing of banks or financial institutions.
+As part of Zambias 2020-2023 Strategic Plan, the bank is working to strengthen micro-prudential regulation and supervision and is currently in the process of developing a stress testing framework.

 Zambias financial sector remains underdeveloped.
-According to an analysis by the Intrenational Monetary Fund, the central Bank of Zambia does not conduct regular stress testing of the financial institutions in the country.
+According to analysis by the International Monetary Fund, the central Bank of Zambia does not conduct any stress testing of banks or financial institutions.
+As part of Zambias 2020-2023 Strategic Plan, the bank is working to strengthen micro-prudential regulation and supervision and is currently in the process of developing a stress testing framework.

 Pricing carbon